vgrichina/vibe-server/stacks/tests/003_test_chat_completions.md

 - **Implementation Notes**:
   - Setup full tenant config in Redis pointing to mock OpenAI API.
-  - Include `Authorization` header in requests.
-Need to obtain API key from `POST /:tenantId/auth/anonymous`.
+  - Include `Authorization` header in requests:
+    - Need to obtain API key from `POST /:tenantId/auth/anonymous`.
+    - Obtain unique API key for each test to avoid conflicts with rate limiting, etc.

   - Mock OpenAI API calls by starting a mock server and setting up API URL to point to it.
   - Test both success and error paths.
   - Don't use `eventsource` module for SSE.
 Just use `fetch` and `getReader`.